Graduation day smelled like chalk dust and high-stakes desperation.

 The door slid shut behind him.

-Even through the wall, his chakra was impossible to miss—loud, jittery, bouncing off the edges of the room.
-I couldn't hear the words, but I could feel the pattern.
-Iruka's steady presence.
-Mizuki's smoother, cooler one.
-Naruto's wild excitement.
+Even through the wall, his energy was impossible to miss.
+It was loud, jittery, bouncing off the edges of the room.
+I couldn't hear the words, but I could feel the pattern through my weird synesthesia sense.
+Iruka's steady, solid presence.
+The other teacher, Mizuki, who felt smoother, cooler.
+And Naruto's wild excitement.

 I winced.